 During each of the two main phases of the EGI Software Provisioning workflow: Verification and Staged Rollout, any problems or issues that are found in the new software release are reported in GGUS tickets.
-These tickets should be record as at least "High Priority" and assigned to the Technology Provider by the second level support team called "Deployed Middleware Support Unit" (DMSU) [R3].
+These tickets should be record as at least "High Priority" and assigned to the Technology Provider in a very short time period (2 hours at most) by the second level support team called "Deployed Middleware Support Unit" (DMSU) [R3].
 The GGUS ticket URL should be referenced in the RT ticket.